[Editor's note: I've been reviewing several Oscar-nominated and Oscar-winning movies that I haven't seen.

 - I thought spotted one of the guys who shows up at the end of IAWL with the warrant.

 This movie is wonderful.
 You have the classic naive dreamer hero in Jefferson Smith, the evil multi-million dollar political machine in Jim Taylor and the good-guy-gone-bad-but-feeling-guilty-about-it character in Senator Paine.
 The romance between Jean Arthur and Jimmy Stewart’s characters was a nice touch and I thought their chemistry was very fun and genuine.
-Also, I feel like so many recent political dramas about corruption end up being about sex and murder (most recently, The Ides of March), so it was refreshing and interesting to watch something a little different (even though it was outdated– a boys campground now sounds to me like a dangerous place).
+Also, I feel like so many recent political dramas about corruption end up being about affairs and murder (most recently, The Ides of March), so it was refreshing and interesting to watch something a little different (even though it was outdated– a boys campground now sounds to me like a dangerous place).
 And… the filibuster!
 Oh, the filibuster!
 I had always heard it referred to as one of the greatest scenes of all time, and I absolutely have to agree.

 Favorite part: I don’t usually love female characters but I adore Saunders.
 In fact, I even decided that my next dog will be named Saunders.
 And that’s a pretty big deal for me.

 The “I missed that in pop culture trivia” moment: